haskell/vscode-haskell/README.md

 #### Stack/Cabal/GHC can not be found

-Also make sure GHCup is installed and in `PATH`.
+Also make sure GHCup is installed and in `$PATH`.
 If you're not starting VSCode from the terminal, you might need to add `${HOME}/.ghcup/bin` to PATH like so:

 ```json
   "haskell.serverEnvironment": {